TessCreative/english-for-designers/05-Storytelling/index.md

 Of course, not every area of interest is possible to study or do as a job.
 Still, it doesn’t mean we have to limit ourselves.

-Having multiple hobbies isn’t a reason for diagnosis of dissociative identity disorder, yet it might lead to some kind of dissociation from one’s true personality.
+Having multiple hobbies isn’t a reason for diagnosis of dissociative identity disorder.
+Yet it might lead to some kind of dissociation from one’s true personality.
 I often found myself in a situation:

 - I want to do writing,